redstonerti/java_project_b/README.md

-# JAVA PROJECT A AUEB
+# JAVA PROJECT B AUEB

 ## Demo / Usage
 To see a complete example of this framework: